Hydrophiini: Distribution and habitat

 Sea snakes are mostly confined to the warm tropical waters of the Indian Ocean and the western Pacific Ocean, with a few species found well out into Oceania.
 The geographic range of one species, Pelamis platurus, is wider than that of any other reptile species, except for a few species of sea turtles.
 It extends from the east coast of Africa, from Djibouti in the north to Cape Town in the south, across the Indian Ocean, the Pacific, south as far as the northern coast of New Zealand, all the way to the western coast of the Americas, where it occurs from northern Peru in the south (including the Galápagos Islands) to the Gulf of California in the north.
 Isolated specimens have been found as far north as San Diego and Oxnard in the United States.

 Sea snakes do not occur in the Atlantic Ocean.
-Pelamis possibly would be found there were it not for the cold currents off Namibia and western South Africa that keep it from crossing into the eastern South Atlantic, or south of 5°S latitude along the South American west coast.
-Sea snakes do not occur in the Red Sea, believed to be due to its increased salinity, so no danger exists of them crossing through the Suez Canal.
-A lack of salinity is also thought to be the reason why Pelamis has not crossed into the Caribbean via the Panama Canal.
+H. platurus possibly would be found there were it not for the cold currents off Namibia and western South Africa that keep it from crossing into the eastern South Atlantic, or south of 5°S latitude along the South American west coast.
+Sea snakes do not occur in the Red Sea.
+A lack of salinity is also thought to be the reason why H. platurus has not crossed into the Caribbean via the Panama Canal.

 Despite their marine adaptations, most sea snakes prefer shallow waters near land, around islands, and especially somewhat sheltered waters, as well as near estuaries.
 They may swim up rivers and have been reported as far as 160 km from the sea.
-Others, such as P. platurus, are pelagic and are found in drift lines, slicks of floating debris brought together by surface currents.
-Some sea snakes inhabit mangrove swamps and similar brackishwater habitats, and two landlocked freshwater forms are found: Hydrophis semperi occurs in Lake Taal in the Philippines, and Laticauda crockeri in Lake Tegano on Rennell Island in the Solomon Islands.
+Others, such as H. platurus, are pelagic and are found in drift lines, slicks of floating debris brought together by surface currents.
+Some sea snakes inhabit mangrove swamps and similar brackishwater habitats, and one landlocked freshwater species, Hydrophis semperi, occurs in Lake Taal in the Philippines.

 Behavior

 Sea snakes are generally reluctant to bite, and are usually considered to be mild-tempered, although variation is seen among species and individuals.
-Some species, such as P. platurus, which feed by simply gulping down their prey, are more likely to bite when provoked because they seem to use their venom more for defense.
-Others, such as Laticauda spp., use their venom for prey immobilization.
+Some species, such as H. platurus, which feed by simply gulping down their prey, are more likely to bite when provoked because they seem to use their venom more for defense.
+Others use their venom for prey immobilization.
 Sea snakes are often handled without concern by local fishermen who unravel and toss them back into the water barehanded, usually without getting bitten, when the snakes frequently become entangled in fishing nets.
 Species reported as much more aggressive include Aipysurus laevis, Astrotia stokesii, Enhydrina schistosa, Enhydrina zweifeli, and Hydrophis ornatus.